 I'm saving for that but in the meantime Draggin liners offer an additional level of protection.
 That's worth the price to me."

 From "G.W."
-(9/09): "I disagree with the reviewer's
+(September 2009): "I disagree with the reviewer's

 conclusion, with respect to the Draggin Jeans Liners.
 I bought these

 two months ago and am very disappointed in the product, especially